buraksekili/tyk-docs/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 Tyk is able to perform load balancing on gRPC traffic using an approach similar to our native [Load Balancing](/docs/planning-for-production/ensure-high-availability/load-balancing/) functionality.

-For both secure and insecure gRPC scenarios, the above steps serve as a starting point.
+For both secure and insecure gRPC scenarios, the steps above serve as a starting point.

+#### In a secure gRPC scenario

 For configuring multiple upstream targets in a secure gRPC scenario, follow these additional steps:

 * Check the "Enable round-robin load balancing" flag in the "Core Settings" section of your API.
 * Define each target as `https://grpc.test.example.com:10000`, `https://grpc.test.example.com:10001` and so on.

+#### In an insecure scenario (H2C)

-For insecure scenarios (H2C) use the same approach but use the H2C scheme instead: `h2c://grpc.test.example.com:10000`, `h2c://grpc.test.example.com:10001`, etc.
+Use the same approach but use the H2C scheme instead: `h2c://grpc.test.example.com:10000`, `h2c://grpc.test.example.com:10001`, etc.

 ### Example of gRPC proxy using H2C
 This is the simplest way to have a working gRPC proxy setup.
 You will need:

 * A gRPC server.
-For this example you will use [this server](https://github.com/grpc/grpc-go/tree/master/examples/helloworld)
+For this example you can use [this server](https://github.com/grpc/grpc-go/tree/master/examples/helloworld)
 * A gRPC client.
-You will use [grpcurl](https://github.com/fullstorydev/grpcurl) which is basically curl but for gRPC
+You can use [grpcurl](https://github.com/fullstorydev/grpcurl) which is basically curl but for gRPC
 * An instance of the Tyk Gateway and Dashboard

 #### Steps:
-* Execute the gRPC server (for this example you will expose it at port `:50051`)
+* Execute the gRPC server (for this example you can expose it at port `:50051`)
-* Create the API via dashboard with the next configuration:
+* Create the API via the Tyk dashboard with the following configuration:
     * Set HTTP as protocol
     * Set a custom port to expose the api.
-Let's use `12345`
+For this example, let's use `12345`
     * Set listen path: `/`
     * Now set the `target_url`.
 In order for Tyk to detect that you will use `h2c` for this API we will need to write the URL with the prefix `h2c://`.
-So for this example the URL is `h2c://localhost:50051`
+For this example the URL can be `h2c://localhost:50051`
     * Hit save, and once the Gateway finishes reloading you can test the solution
 * From the command line you can consume the service via the Tyk Gateway.
-Enter `grpcurl -plaintext -proto helloworld.proto -d '{"name": "joe"}' tyk-gateway:12345 helloworld.Greeter/SayHello` and you should get as a response: `{"message": "Hello joe"}` which means that everything is working as it should.
+To test it, enter `grpcurl -plaintext -proto helloworld.proto -d '{"name": "joe"}' tyk-gateway:12345 helloworld.Greeter/SayHello` and you should get as a response: `{"message": "Hello joe"}` which means that everything is working as it should.

 ### Example of gRPC proxy using HTTPS

 #### Prerequisites:
 * a gRPC server.
 For this example you can use [this server](https://github.com/grpc/grpc-go/tree/master/examples/route_guide) as this example already supports TLS.
 * A gRPC client.
-You will use [grpcurl](https://github.com/fullstorydev/grpcurl) which is basically curl but for gRPC (or you can use the client application)
+You can use [grpcurl](https://github.com/fullstorydev/grpcurl) which is basically curl but for gRPC (or you can use the client application)
 * A certificate to expose the API via HTTPS
 * An instance of Tyk Gateway and Dashboard

 #### Steps:
-1. Execute the gRPC server (for this example we will expose it at port `:10000`), the `route_guide` application receives a flag to use TLS (`go run server.go -tls=true`).
+1. Execute the gRPC server (for this example we can expose it at port `:10000`), the `route_guide` application receives a flag to use TLS (`go run server.go -tls=true`).
 It's exposed in `grpc.test.example.com:10000`
 2. Create the API via dashboard with the next configuration:
     * Set HTTPS as protocol
     * Set a custom port to expose the API.
-Let's use `4444`
+For this example, let's use `4444`
     * Add the certificate
     * Set a custom domain, for this example use `tyk`
     * Set as listen path: `/`